Biography

 In 1988 Mary moved to West Yorkshire to join Ryburn Three Step where she was a resident singer at the folk club and often played for the longsword dance team and took part in a regular English traditional music session at the Bridge Inn, Ripponden.

-From mid 2001 she has been living in East Anglia and working with Anahata on song and tune arrangements with a wider variety of instruments.
-Anahata accompanies her singing on cello, pipes, melodeon or Anglo concertina.
+From mid 2001 Mary moved to East Anglia and started working with Anahata on song and tune arrangements with a wider variety of instruments.
+Anahata accompanies her singing on cello, a variety of melodeons or Anglo concertina.

 Mary & Anahata-the duo